raphatrivium/super_TP_DT_RPC/README.md

 ## Run Script

-The files used as input can be found in this link: https://ragomesd.web.cern.ch/RPC_DT/input/
+The files used as input can be found in this link: https://ragomesd.web.cern.ch/RPC_DT/dtntuples/step2/

-Create a folder called ```input``` and put the files there.

 You run the ```DTNtupleTPGSimAnalyzer_Efficiency.cpp``` script locally with